akiarie/blog/_posts/2020-08-25-assurance-propositions.md

    conviction that this sonhood is a reality.
 So that to grow this conviction we seek to abound in good works, and where these works are absent or latent this conviction must needs be weakened.

-12. It is not mercenary to seek to be conformed to the image of Jesus Christ.
+12. It is not mercenary to seek to be conformed to the image of Jesus Christ in order that we may be assured.
 The mercenary attitude enters only at that point where our actions are done in order to achieve a reward which those actions are not organically related to.
 Full assurance is a fruit yielded in season on the tree that is the righteous man, planted by streams of water.
+   Ironically, those who resist this understanding of assurance claim it trivialises union with Christ.
+And yet it does the very opposite: it insists that as Christ's vitality flows into the believer, he will grow in obedience, and thereby be assured of his union with Christ.
    "By this my Father is glorified, that you bear much fruit and so prove to be my disciples" (John 15:8)---for as long as we keep our eyes fixed on this organic relationship there will be no difficulty in working for God's glory and working to confirm our calling and election.
-Does the sunflower angle itself toward the sun in order to bask in the sun's glory, or in order to flourish?
+It is right to seek assurance as the implication of living lives consecrated to God.
+It is not as if we say to God, "Give us assurance and we will give you works", but instead we cry out with David, "Great peace have those who love your law; nothing can make them stumble" (Ps.
+119:165).
+Does the sunflower turn itself in order to bask in the sun's glory or in order to flourish?
 Isn't this a false dichotomy?
+Do we not love God's glory knowing that there is no higher good for us?
+"A man's chief end is to glorify God and to enjoy him forever"---must these two be rent asunder?.
    C.S.
 Lewis makes this point very clear in his famous address _The Weight of Glory_.
 I make no apology for quoting him at length:
     > The New Testament has lots to say about self-denial, but not about self-denial as an end in
     > itself.
 We are told to deny ourselves and to take up our crosses in order that we may follow
     > Christ; and nearly every description of what we shall ultimately find if we do so contains an